The Cross-Lingual Cost: Retrieval Biases in RAG over Arabic-English Corpora: Appendix

 To validate our answer accuracy metric across languages, we performed the following procedure.
 First, we used samples from English and Arabic editions of Wikipedia to construct two benchmarks of 100 examples each, using DataMorgana \cite{filice2025datamorgana}.
 We then applied a standard RAG pipeline to generate answers using Falcon-3-10B.
 The generated answers were then compared to reference answers using our LLM-as-a-judge-based accuracy metric, as described in the main text.
 This setting was intentionally selected to produce a mix of correct and incorrect answers, ensuring a meaningful evaluation of the metric.

 Independently, human annotators who are native speakers of the respective languages were asked to assess the similarity between the generated and reference answers.
-Annotators were instructed to label each pair as matching, not matching, or debated.
-Our evaluation revealed that for the English benchmark, in 95\% of the cases (with 95\% confidence interval of $\pm5\%$) the annotators agreed with the automatic metric (or found the matching as debatable).
-For Arabic, the agreement (or debatable) rate was 98\% ($\pm2\%$).
-Hence, the annotations corroborate the validity of the automated accuracy metric.
+The annotators were asked to label each pair as matching or not matching and to mark them as debatable or non-debatable.
+Of the non-debatable items (80\% in both languages) the agreement rate was 95\% for English and 98\% for Arabic.
+The overall agreement rates are 82\% for English and 85\% for Arabic, which means that almost all disagreements were for cases marked as debatable.
+Therefore, the annotations corroborate the validity of the automated accuracy metric.